 Page 1 – Select Purchase Order

 The user can choose to enter a purchase order number to search for or browse a list of all POs with a purchase order date in the last N (user can choose from 7, 14, 30 - default, 60, 90) days sorted by the PO date (descending).
+The user can also choose to create a new purchase order when the data is submitted.

 <Receive Assets Wizard Page 1 – Select PO - Initial View>